Vancouver News | Local Breaking | CTV News Vancouver

 These B.C. stores have special hours for those most vulnerable to coronavirus

-VANCOUVER -- As B.C. continues to see stronger restrictions limiting gatherings in the face of COVID-19, some Metro Vancouver stores are offering special shopping hours for those most vulnerable to the virus.
+VANCOUVER -- With strong physical distancing measure in place during the COVID-19 pandemic, some Metro Vancouver stores are offering special shopping hours for those most vulnerable to the virus.

-There are now over 100 cases of the novel coronavirus recorded in the province and health officials have continually stressed that B.C.'s seniors and those with underlying health issues are at the highest risk of developing severe symptoms if they contract the virus.
+Over 1,500 cases of the novel coronavirus have been recorded in the province and health officials have continually stressed that B.C.'s seniors and those with underlying health issues are at the highest risk of developing severe symptoms if they contract the virus.

 Meanwhile for many shoppers, trips to the grocery store have only led to finding empty shelves, as some B.C. residents are stocking up on supplies.

-But in a news conference Tuesday, Finance Minister Carole James said unnecessarily stockpiling supplies can hurt the most vulnerable.
+Early on in the pandemic, Finance Minister Carole James said unnecessarily stockpiling supplies can hurt the most vulnerable.

 "There isn't any need to overstock your own supplies – doing so will put at risk seniors, single parents and others who need those necessities," she said.
 "Shop well, plan ahead, but please don’t go overboard at other people's expenses."